 - Bodywork: massage, reflexology and acupressure are all wonderful to help relieve symptoms of chemo brain – they increase your circulation, help you relax and detox a little from the drugs.

-- Imagery: imagery is the use of your imagination to visualize things you want to bring about in your life.
+- Imagery: guided imagery is using your imagination to visualize things you want to bring about in your life.
 Imagery for cancer patients (among many other benefits) helps to prevent or reduce nausea from chemotherapy drugs, it also helps with creativity and problem-solving abilities.

-If you would like my help with getting through breast cancer in an inspiring and ultra-healthy way, please sign up for my free e-newsletters on the right, or “like” me on Facebook (Marnie Clark, Breast Health Coach).
+If you would like my help with getting through breast cancer in an inspiring and ultra-healthy way, please sign up for my free e-newsletters, or “like” me on Facebook (Marnie Clark, Breast Health Coach).
 When you’re in a desperate situation, you need an ally.
 You can depend on me to help you through this.